If you can master lead generation, your business will thrive.

 But due to the emergence of digital, events now include webinars or live streaming events.
 These can prove especially useful for lead generation; ask viewers to register prior to your event with a lead magnet to collect their information.

-Seventy percent of B2B buyers and researchers are watching videos throughout their path to purchase.
+A full 70% of B2B buyers and researchers are watching videos throughout their path to purchase.

 Which is a 52% jump in only two years.

 Video represents a new – and valuable – way to attract leads.

 “These videos are also helping extend the conversation: When asked what they did after watching, B2B researchers said they talked to colleagues, looked for more information, visited a brand’s website/store, or shared the video.
 Start to finish, videos are playing an increasing role for these researchers.
 That means you need to be producing content that helps them learn about, compare, and research their B2B purchases.”

 The top video categories reported were:

 - Product feature

 That doesn’t mean you’re strictly limited to those categories, of course.
 Here, B2B giant Hubspot uses video to break down the complex nature of artificial intelligence.